japila-books/apache-spark-internals/docs/spark-SparkContext-creating-instance-internals.md

 INFO SparkContext: Running Spark version 2.0.0-SNAPSHOT
 ```

-TIP: You can use xref:ROOT:SparkContext.adoc#version[version] method to learn about the current Spark version or `org.apache.spark.SPARK_VERSION` value.
+TIP: You can use ROOT:SparkContext.md#version[version] method to learn about the current Spark version or `org.apache.spark.SPARK_VERSION` value.

-A xref:scheduler:LiveListenerBus.adoc#creating-instance[LiveListenerBus instance is created] (as `listenerBus`).
+A scheduler:LiveListenerBus.md#creating-instance[LiveListenerBus instance is created] (as `listenerBus`).

 [[sparkUser]]
-The xref:ROOT:SparkContext.adoc#sparkUser[current user name] is computed.
+The ROOT:SparkContext.md#sparkUser[current user name] is computed.

 CAUTION: FIXME Where is `sparkUser` used?